-limousine insurance are types of livery coverage designed to protect limos and other luxury vehicles that transport passengers on a for-hire basis
+limousine insurance is a type of livery coverage designed to protect limos and other luxury vehicles that transport passengers on a for-hire basis

 limo insurance requirements

-Insurance companies generally have a set of the black car and limo insurance requirements and rating factors you’ll need to consider.
+Insurance companies generally have a set of a black car and limo insurance requirements and rating factors you’ll need to consider.
 These might include:

 • The vehicle’s make and model